javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 This way is shorter, but the argument is considered missing also if it's falsy, like an empty line, `0` or `null`.
 </li>
-<li>ES-2015 introduced an neater syntax for default values:
+<li>ES-2015 introduced a neater syntax for default values:

 ```js
 //+ run